ElvinEfendi/elvinefendi.github.io/_posts/2019-11-22-ingress-nginx-openidc-plugin.markdown

 and change the image to `ingress-nginx-openidc`.
 Now when you try to access http://example.com:31672/ it should redirect you to Google sign in page.
 Here's how it looks like for me after I sign in:

 ![ingress-openidc](/assets/ingress-openidc.png)

+This is only one example showing how to extend ingress-nginx's functionalities using Lua based plugin system.
+You can configure any custom logic, restrict it to certain backends, frontends etc. In this tutorial I did not talk about how to write tests for the plugin, but it is supported.
+You can consider this as a homework and make a pull request to [https://github.com/ElvinEfendi/ingress-nginx-openidc](https://github.com/ElvinEfendi/ingress-nginx-openidc) adding tests.